sskarkhanis/Getting_Cleaning_Data_Coursera_Project/README.md

 - assumptions used in the analysis
 - how the run_analysis.r script works
 - the variables, the data, and any transformations performed to clean up the data
-- Since all the description is available here, no separate CodeBook is provided

 #++++++++++++++++++++++++++++++#++++++++++++++++++++++++++++++
 # ReadMe.md File Layout